kenmoini/kenmoini.com/site/content/en/post/2023/06/nu-mac-who-dis.md

 If you're an experienced Mac user, you may have noticed the absense of Homebrew, everyone's favorite package manager!

 Honestly, I don't think it's the best - it's great, don't get me wrong, but there are some things it shouldn't manage the installs and update for, namely apps that have their own built-in self-update proceedures.

 That's why I installed my browsers, VSCode, 1Password, etc with MacApps, they don't need a package manager just a quick way to get installed and that's exactly what it does.
-For things like `git` and `wget` however, those things certainly benefit from a package manager like Homebrew.
+For things like `git` and `wget` however, those things certainly benefit from a terminal-based package manager like Homebrew.

-And as far as a terminal-based package manager like Homebrew goes, there's also some terminal settings that I like to apply - aliases, binaries, environmental variables, so on.
+And as far as terminal goes, there's also some terminal settings that I like to apply - aliases, binaries, environmental variables, so on.
 This is all done **[via Git in a repo called dotfile](https://github.com/kenmoini/dotfiles)**, and synced across all my systems with a few simple commands...also has the benefit of installing Homebrew and all the normal things I need installed with it.

 ```bash
 # Clone the repo into the right place